When you think of the word investment, what comes to your mind?

 Also, much like stock investing, people investing in luxury watches are vulnerable to bandwagon effects: a cognitive bias where people tend to do something just because other people are doing it all while ignoring their own beliefs.
 This is also known as the herd mentality.

 Aside from the psychological and socio-economic factors, prices of luxury watch also typically rise when more people jump on the bandwagon.

 This can create a positive feedback loop of an increase in prices and the growth in demand for an asset like a luxury watch.

 For example, when people see Tesla’s stock price rising, they see Elon Musk, and they want to jump in to ride the growth.
 Similarly, with the more hyped up watches like the Rolex Daytona “Paul Newmans,” Patek Philippe Nautiluses and the Omega Speedmasters, you see them rising, and you want to jump on.

 But the question you need to ask is, when does it stop?
 Is the price of the watch in a bubble?

 Fake Watches Galore

 Fake watches are a problem when you buy luxury watches.

-According to Havocscope, about 40 million fake watches are sold globally each year with the industry generates a net profit of about US$1 billion!
+According to Havocscope, about 40 million fake watches are sold each year globally, with the industry generating a net profit of about US$1 billion!

 Unless you are a horological expert, it might be hard to differentiate a well made fake from the real thing.